 A Few Things First and a Motive Check

 Every time church growth surfaces as a subject, some leaders get defensive.
 What’s wrong with small churches?
 Why are so many people obsessed with growth?
 And then people go hyper-spiritual and start quoting scripture verses to justify why church growth is a bad thing.

 I write posts like this because I love the mission of the church, and I truly believe Jesus is the hope of the world.

-I have met with countless church leaders who want their church to grow for great reasons (because they love Jesus believe people’s lives are changed by him) but are puzzled at why their churches aren’t growing.
+I have met with countless church leaders who want their church to grow for great reasons (because they love Jesus and believe people’s lives are changed by him) but are puzzled at how churches grow and why theirs aren’t.
 That’s why I write posts like this.
-(If you want more posts on growth, you can check out 8 Reasons Most Churches Never Make it Past the 200 Attendance Mark and 6 Keys to Breaking the 200, 400 and 800 Attendance Barriers).
+(If you want more posts on growth, you can check out The Top 8 Reasons Most Churches Never Break the 200 Attendance Mark and 6 Keys to Breaking the 200, 400 and 800 Attendance Barriers).

 And, in the end, healthy things grow.
 The mission of the church at its best throughout the centuries has been an outward mission focused on sharing the love Jesus has for the world with the world.

 That’s why this matters to me (and to so many of you).